-The Division of Population Medicine is part of the Department of Family and Community Medicine at the University of Kentucky College of Medicine.
-Its programs and activities involve medical student and resident curricular design and development, research, and service activities.
+The Division of Research is part of the Department of Family and Community Medicine at the University of Kentucky College of Medicine.
+Its programs and activities involve medical student and resident curricular design and development, research, and population medicine service activities.

 Dr. Roberto Cardarelli, the founding Chief of the Division, brings experiences spanning clinical practice for vulnerable populations, practice, research, healthcare administration, and teaching.
 A native of San Francisco, California, Dr. Cardarelli spent his medical and research training in Texas.